smallstep/docs/src/pages/docs/step-cli/reference/ca/provisioner/add/index.md

 will not have restrictions in the certificates to sign.
 Use the '--admin' flag multiple times to configure multiple administrators.

-**--remove-admin**=`email`
+**--domain**=`domain`
-Remove the `email` of an admin user in an OpenID Connect provisioner, this user will not have restrictions in the certificates to sign.
-Use the '--admin' flag multiple times to configure multiple administrators.
+The `domain` used to validate the email claim in an OpenID Connect provisioner.
+Use the '--domain' flag multiple times to configure multiple domains.

 **--group**=`group`
 The `group` list used to validate the groups extenstion in an OpenID Connect token.